PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g1/index.md

 * username: `admin`
 * password: `PiRogue`

-If you want to change the password, please refer to the [confiuguration documentation](/docs/pirogue/configuration/).
+If you want to change the password, please refer to the [configuration documentation](/docs/pirogue/configuration/).

 Depending on your network configuration, this link above may not work.
 If so, check how to get the IP address of your PiRogue in the previous section.